apsu96/payment_form/README.md

 - Amount (only numbers).

 The client sends the data to the server.
-The server saves it in the database and returns id and transferred amount of the transaction to the client.
+The server saves it in the database and returns to the client transaction id and transferred amount.

 Frontend - TypeScript, React.